Thursday, April 25, 2019

-More information about converting from a septic system to a sewer system can be obtained from the Kern County Engineering, Surveying and Permit Services Department at http://esps.kerndsa.com/ or at 661-862-5100.
+More information about converting from a septic system to a sewer system can be obtained from the Kern County Public Works Department at https://kernpublicworks.com/ or at 661-862-5000.

 Not at this time.
 Neither the County nor the City can require you to have sewer service if you are using a properly operating septic system.
 However, if your septic system violates State and/or local health and building codes, both County and City ordinances require most homeowners to connect to a sewer system if one is available within 200 feet of the property.
 The City may allow an exception to this rule if a homeowner repairs or installs a properly operating septic system that has first received the approval, by permit, of the County Environmental Health Services Department and has then obtained another permit from the City of Bakersfield's Building Division at 661-326-3720.